Product thinking

 AI Features Are Not the Same as AI Leverage

-Imagine a launch with real pressure on every side.
+Imagine a product launch with real pressure on every side.
 Marketing may need the date to stick because campaigns, customer expectations, and competitive windows are already in motion.
 Leaders may want the timeline to hold because the market can read a delay as lost momentum.
 Engineers and product managers want people to use what they built, and shipping is often the fastest way to learn.
+At the same time, people responsible for quality, support, or customer trust may be looking at the risk: known flaws, support burden, and the chance that the launch will teach the organization the wrong lesson.

 Convenience is useful.
 It does not always create leverage.